duneroadrunner/SaferCPlusPlus/index.md

 [`F.27: Use a shared_ptr<T> to share ownership`](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rf-shared_ptr)

-Uses of reference counting pointers can be divided into two categories - ones where the object is shared between asynchronous threads, and ones where it isn't.
+Uses of reference counting pointers can be divided into two categories - one where the object is shared between asynchronous threads, and one where it isn't.

 For the latter case, `std::shared_ptr<>`s are unnecessarily costly due to their thread-safe reference counting mechanism.
 For the former case, they are insufficiently safe.
 While they possess shared ownership of the object's lifespan to automatically ensure that dereferences do not access deallocated memory, they have no mechanism to automatically ensure dereferences do not inappropriately access memory that is being used by another thread.
 (I.e. They protect against "use-after-free" bugs, but not "data race" bugs.)

 So why choose a pointer type that is unsuitable for both use cases rather than two different pointer types that are more suitable for each case?
-Perhaps because they didn't want to force developers to make separate interfaces and implementations for each of the two use cases?
+Perhaps because they didn't want to force developers to make separate interfaces and implementations for each of the two use case categories?
 But that doesn't really make sense as there are perfectly good ways in C++ to have a single interface and implementation support different pointer types.
 In cases where you're only dealing with one type of pointer at a time (which would be the vast majority of cases) you can just make the function in question a function template.
-In the rare cases where you might be dealing with both types of pointers at the same time, you could use a polymorphic pointer.
+For other cases, you can use polymorphic pointers.
 (Basically the pointer specialized versions of `std::variant<>` and/or `std::any<>`.)
 The SaferCPlusPlus library provides such [polymorphic pointers](#poly-pointers).

 The nice thing about the way SaferCPlusPlus does shared ownership is that it conforms to the "only pay for what you use" principle.
 Standardizing on `std::shared_ptr<>`s not only makes you pay for features that you may not be using, but it prevents you from accessing essential (safety) features when you need them, no matter how much they are worth to you.

 The following table considers all pointer use cases, partitioned into relevant categories, and compares the pointer types prescribed for each use case by the Core Guidelines and SaferCPlusPlus, noting safety and performance issues.
 Note that the "[scope](#scope-pointers)" adjective is used to indicate that the item will be deallocated at the end of the execution scope (sometimes called "block") in which it was declared.
 (I.e. basically a "local variable".):

+#### Pointer use case comparison table
 Pointer use case | Core Guidelines | SaferCPlusPlus
 ----------------- | --------------- | --------------
 strong pointer to mutable object shared between threads 		| shared_ptr [A]	| [lock pointer](#asynchronously-shared-objects)